csbg/BioinformaticsPracticals1/Script_UNIX.md

 The argument `s/([ACTG]*)$/seq:\1/g` for sed is quite complicated, let's break it up:

 - `s/x/y/g` means we substitute `x` by `y`
+- `s///` tells sed to substitute
+- `s///g` tells sed to substitue globally - replacing each occurance of `x`
 - `([ACTG]*)` matches any number of the four letters A, C, T, and G. The brackets `()` tell the regex to *store* the match for later (see `\1` below)
 - `$` matches the end of the line, telling the regex that the `([ACTG]*)` has to be at the end of the line (our DNA sequences)
 - `seq:` is simply the text we want to insert